Intoxication Procedure

 Detention

-Where a person has been arrested suspected of having committed one of the above intoxicant offences and An Garda Siochana believe him to be a threat to the safety of himself or others he may be detained for a period of up to six hours after arrest as An Garda Siochana consider necessary for his own or safety of others.
+Where a person has been arrested suspected of having committed one of the above intoxicant offences and An Garda Siochana believe him to be a threat to the safety of himself or others, he may be detained for a period of up to six hours after arrest as An Garda Siochana consider necessary for his own or safety of others.

-An Garda Siochana are obliged if possible to inform a relative of the detention unless the person does not wish anybody to be informed.
+An Garda Siochana are obliged, if possible, to inform a relative of the detention unless the person does not wish anybody to be informed.
 The person may be released into the custody of a relative or equivalent person, applies to relatives or the person nominated by the detained person.

 Medical Bureau

 The Medical Bureau of Road Safety was established pursuant to the Road Traffic Acts.
-One of its key functions as the receipt and analysis of specimens of blood and urine under the Road Traffic Acts.
+One of its key functions is the receipt and analysis of specimens of blood and urine under the Road Traffic Acts.
 It issues certificates required by the legislation for the purpose of prosecutions.
 It also has more general functions in relation to research.

 The procedure at the Bureau is specified under the Road Traffic Act.
-It undertakes an analysis of the specimen for the purpose of the determination and issuing of the certificate.
+It undertakes an analysis of the specimen for the purpose of determining and issuing the certificate.
 The analysis is to be carried out as soon as practicable.
 The certificate showing the result of the analysis is to be sent to the Garda Siochana from which it was sent.
 A copy of the certificate is to be forwarded to the person to whom the specimen relates as soon as practicable.

 Excuses for Failure

-There are defences to being required to take specimens of blood, urine or breath where special and substantial reasons need to exceptional for the refusal or failure to comply.
-Even if this is accepted the refusal to provide specimens may be taken account of in relation to the general offence i.e. that not comprising the failure of the tests.A person who claims a medical exemption, may be required to produce the medical certificate of exemption.
+There are defences to being required to take specimens of blood, urine or breath where special and substantial reasons need to be exceptional for the refusal or failure to comply.
+Even if this is accepted, the refusal to provide specimens may be taken into account in relation to the general offence, i.e., not comprising the failure of the tests.
+A person who claims a medical exemption may be required to produce the medical certificate of exemption.

-In a prosecution for failure or refusal to provide specimens of breath, it is a defence if the defendant satisfies the court that there are special and substantial reasons for such refusal or failure and that as soon as practicable he or she complied (or offered but was not called upon to comply with the requirements in relation to the taking of a specimen of urine or blood.
+In a prosecution for failure or refusal to provide specimens of breath, it is a defence if the defendant satisfies the court that there are special and substantial reasons for such refusal or failure and that as soon as practicable, he or she complied (or offered but was not called upon to comply with the requirements in relation to the taking of a specimen of urine or blood.

-In a prosecution for failure or refusal to perform a test it is a defence to satisfy the court that there was a special and substantial reason for the failure or refusal and as soon as practicable thereafter here she complied or offered but was not called upon to comply with an alternative requirement
+In a prosecution for failure or refusal to perform a test, it is a defence to satisfy the court that there was a special and substantial reason for the failure or refusal, and as soon as practicable thereafter, here, she complied or offered but was not called upon to comply with an alternative requirement.

-In a prosecution for an offence for failing or refusing to comply with requirement to permit a doctor or nurse to take a specimen of blood it is a defence for a charge under section 13 B 2018) for the defendant to satisfy the court that there was a special and substantial reason for so doing.
+In a prosecution for an offence for failing or refusing to comply with the requirement to permit a doctor or nurse to take a specimen of blood, it is a defence for a charge under section 13 B 2018) for the defendant to satisfy the court that there was a special and substantial reason for so doing.

 Evidence